Skip links

 Appropriate personnel within your workplace must create a system for recording all reported incidents.
 Additionally, these reports must be recorded and retained to review common incident areas and must be provided to your insurance company.

-Identify ways to avoid the accident in the future
+Identify ways to avoid accidents in the future

 This is where you can identify training areas, different products or needed signage, and maintenance practices that can be used to ensure employee safety and to be in compliance with OSHA standards in the future.

-Our OSHA 30 Hour online training courses educate industrial workers on how to draft and execute an effective response plan in case of emergencies and mishaps.
-In addition, enrolling in OSHA 30 training will bring several advantages, such as employees’ medical insurance course decreases, lost workdays lessen, and work performance enhances.
+Our OSHA 30-hour online training courses educate industrial workers on how to draft and execute an effective response plan in case of emergencies and mishaps.
+In addition, enrolling in OSHA 30 training will bring several advantages, such as employees’ medical insurance course decreases, lost workdays, and work performance enhances.

 Our list of the main infractions is far from complete.
 The OSHA regulations cover a wide range of hazards, all of which put at risk to the health and safety of workers.